-6. Do you offer a TOEFL preparation program?
+6. Do you offer TOEFL preparation?

 7. Do you provide academic and university counseling?

 Yes.
-We assist student who would like to attend a university in the United States by providing academic support in receiving and evaluating information about universities and in filling out applications.
+We assist students who would like to attend a university in the United States by providing academic support in receiving and evaluating information about universities and in filling out applications.
 This service is offered free of charge. iBT TOEFL preparation is offered.

 8. What level English do I need to enroll in the program?